ASCorreia/token-swap-escrow/README.md

 The `Make` context is used to initialize the escrow account and to perform the initial deposit.

-We start by initializing our initializing the escrow account based on the maker pubkey and a seed passed as an instruction argument (allowing a maker to have multiple escrows).
+We start by initializing the escrow account based on the maker pubkey and a seed passed as an instruction argument (allowing a maker to have multiple escrows).

 ```rust
 #[derive(Accounts)]